-This research was supported through an agreement with the Michigan Economic Development Corporation with funding from the U.S. Department of Energy award DE-EE-0000280.
-The authors wish to acknowledge Dalia Abbas and Ajit Srivastava for assistance in developing the logger survey and survey responses, and Rui Shi for assistance in report preparation.
+This research was supported through an agreement with the Michigan Economic Development Corporation with funding from the State of Michigan.
+The authors wish to acknowledge Dalia Abbas and Ajit Srivastava of Michigan State University for assistance in developing the logger survey and survey responses, and Rui Shi for assistance in report preparation.